My taxi driver reads the name on the red brick building and turns to me, surprised.

 Another great thing about learning Muay Thai in Thailand is the affordability.
-A two-hour session for adults at Luktupfah costs only 400 baht (about HK$105), which is half the price of a class in Hong Kong.
-Similarly, at my next stop in Pattaya’s Fairtex Training Center & Hotel, 2,400 baht (HK$620) will get you two Thai boxing classes, along with a one-night stay in a single room – breakfast included.
+A two-hour session for adults at Luktupfah costs only 400 baht (about HK$100), which is half the price of a class in Hong Kong.
+Similarly, at my next stop in Pattaya’s Fairtex Training Center & Hotel, 2,400 baht (HK$590) will get you two Thai boxing classes, along with a one-night stay in a single room – breakfast included.

 At Fairtex I meet Kelly, a woman in her 40s from Hong Kong.
 She doesn’t have a set exercise routine back home, but she’s travelled to Pattaya specifically for the Muay Thai classes – and has previously been to Phuket to do the same.
 ‘Instead of some cookie-cutter beach holiday, learning Muay Thai and watching live fights in Thailand is an experience that you can’t get anywhere else,’ Kelly tells me.

 One of my trainers at Fairtex, Natchakamon ‘Nat’ Chanthasri, has been fighting since she was 9.
 Like Jade, Nat also has a boxer father who denied his daughter access to the sport – and like Jade, Nat got her own way.
-Now, the 20-year-old boxer has 60 fights under her belt and is determined to turn her passion into a career.
+Now, the boxer has more than 60 fights under her belt and is determined to turn her passion into a career.

 ‘Things are different today.
 Female boxers are on the rise, and I have to seize this opportunity.
 The ideal date for me and my boyfriend, who’s also a fighter, is a sparring drill!’
 Nat tells me.
 ‘Sometimes I envy my peers who get to go shopping and hang out with friends while I’m stuck in the gym training.
 But Muay Thai is always going to be my priority, no matter what.’